onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 to emphasize the dependence on refinement.

-### 4.2 Low tension principle (World T pattern)
+### 4.2 Low tension principle World T pattern

-At the effective layer, a “low tension early SMBH universe” is one for which there exist:
+At the effective layer, a low tension early SMBH universe is one for which there exist:

 * an encoding sequence `enc_k` in `Enc_047`,
 * a corresponding sequence of states `m_k` in `M_reg_047`,